bcgov/hcap/README.md

 For more information, see [*Database*](docs/database.md).

-## SSL Certificates Renewal
+## SSL certificates Renewal

-SSL Certificates for the Dev and Test environments are automatically renewed using let's encrypt through a tool called openshift-acme.
+SSL certificates for the Dev and Test environments are automatically renewed using Let's Encrypt through a tool called `openshift-acme`.

 For more information on how that is setup, see [*SSL Certificates Renewal Tool*](docs/ssl-certificates-renewal.md)